seapoe1809/DarnaVersion1/README.md

 h) It should take almost 10 min to get it up and running, and finally will give you a username and password. eg. "admin" "asdnilsdfvblidfsvblisd98yy89y08ykjn".
 Save it in your password manager or a text file.

-i) Launch your desktop app at https://<your-sub-domain> (eg.https://nextcloud.darna.com and enter your username and pwd.
+i) Launch your desktop app at https://your-sub-domain(eg.https://nextcloud.darna.com and enter your username and pwd.

-j) download your nextcloud app in ios or android, and enter your 'https://<your sub domain>' which will prompt you for password and then you should be done!
+j) download your nextcloud app in ios or android, and enter your 'https://your-sub-domain' which will prompt you for password and then you should be done!

 ##Why nextcloud and not any cloud
  Nextcloud allows you to store your data on your computer even if you were remote and gives you more control.
 Technically any cloud works but that is your choice.
 Im tired of others reselling my data.